L1.2: Logic gates P1 analysis AND, OR, NOT, XOR, NOR, NAND, NXOR |

 You can read books on the subject or browse the Internet searching the basic theory on digital electronics.
 For instance, here there is a series of 14 introductory videos to our subject (Dunn, K., Bluegrass Community and Technical College).
 Some of the videos also include "pdf" notes and exercises and additional web references.

-Exercise: Using equations from logic gates, find the circuit equation of the Circuit_W below, the algebraic notation that is totally equivalent to the schematic.
-Discuss your results with your class mates.
+Exercise: Using equations from logic gates, find the circuit equation of the Circuit_W below: the algebraic notation that is totally equivalent to the schematic.
+Discuss your results with your class mates, it has to be the same equation for all of you.